Blendify/blender-manual/trunk/blender_docs/manual/editors/clip/sidebar.rst

 When you are working with footage directly copied from a camera without pre-processing it, there might be bunch of artifacts, mostly due to seeking a given frame in sequence.
 This happens because such footage usually does not have correct frame rate values in their headers.
 So, for Blender to calculate the position of a needed frame in the stream works inaccurately and can give errant result.
 There are two possible ways to avoid this:

 #.
 Preprocess your video with e.g. MEncoder to repair the file header and insert the correct keyframes.
 #.
 Use Proxy/Timecode option in Blender.

 The following timecodes are supported:

-- No TC in use- do not use any timecode
+- No TC in use -- do not use any timecode
 - Record Run
 - Free Run
 - Free Run (rec date)